pydanny/pydanny-event-notes/PyConPL2012/index.rst

 An Extreme Talk about the Zen of Python
 ==========================================

-I would have taken notes but as I was presenting it would have caused a fatal recursion error.

-Three people submitted live-notes of this talk.
+.. note:: I would have taken notes but as I was presenting it would have caused a fatal recursion error.
+Fortunately, three people (Audrey Roy, Łukasz Langa, and Zbigniew Siciarz) submitted live-notes of this talk.

 .. toctree::
    :maxdepth: 2